jinfeijoy/random_topics/compare_dataset_distribution.md

 * [KS Test](https://towardsdatascience.com/how-to-compare-two-distributions-in-practice-8c676904a285): it will generate CDF for both and find a distance measure between the two.
 * [T Test](https://compgenomr.github.io/book/how-to-test-for-differences-between-samples.html): The t-test is used for continuous data to compare differences in means between two groups (either paired or unpaired).2 It is based on Student’s t-distribution (sometimes referred to as just the tdistribution).
 This distribution is particularly important when we wish to estimate the mean (or mean difference between groups) of a Normally distributed population but have only a small sample
   * [t distribution](https://www.scribbr.com/statistics/t-distribution/)
+* [Chi-square Test](https://www.statisticshowto.com/probability-and-statistics/chi-square/): A chi-square statistic is one way to show a relationship between two categorical variables.
+In statistics, there are two types of variables: numerical (countable) variables and non-numerical (categorical) variables.
+The chi-squared statistic is a single number that tells you how much difference exists between your observed counts and the counts you would expect if there were no relationship at all in the population.
 * [Visualizations](https://flowingdata.com/2012/05/15/how-to-visualize-and-compare-distributions/)
   * Box-and-Whisker Plot
   * Histogram